-- Although your Petitioner is aware that the Select Committee of your honourable House is unable to consider cases which object to the principle of the Bill, your Petitioner nevertheless wishes to express his objection to the project in principle.
-Your Petitioner has seriously concerns regarding the business case of HS2, particularly the fact that it represents extremely poor value for money to the taxpayer, in a country which cannot afford a NHS which is fit for purpose, adequate social care, adequate policing or flood defences.
-Your Petitioner instead supports the alternative provision of additional rail capacity proposed by 51m.
-This represents a much better business case including lower initial costs and a much greater Benefit Cost Ratio, as reported by WS Atkins working for the Department of Transport. - Your Petitioner doubts that the current route through the Chilterns Area of Outstanding Natural Beauty (hereinafter referred to as "the AONB"), would have been selected had a Strategic Environmental Assessment been conducted, since the obvious difficulties now encountered in constructing a line through this area would have been made apparent.
+- Although your Petitioners are aware that the Select Committee of your honourable House is unable to consider cases which object to the principle of the Bill, your Petitioners nevertheless wish to express their objection to the project in principle.
+Your Petitioners have serious concerns regarding the business case of HS2, particularly the fact that it represents extremely poor value for money to the taxpayer, in a country which cannot afford a NHS which is fit for purpose, adequate social care, adequate policing or flood defences.
+Your Petitioners instead support the alternative provision of additional rail capacity proposed by 51m.
+This represents a much better business case including lower initial costs and a much greater Benefit Cost Ratio, as reported by WS Atkins working for the Department of Transport.1 - Your Petitioners doubt that the current route through the Chilterns Area of Outstanding Natural Beauty (hereinafter referred to as "the AONB"), would have been selected had a Strategic Environmental Assessment been conducted, since the obvious difficulties now encountered in constructing a line through this area would have been made apparent.
 No comparison of the AONB route with other alternatives has been attempted in the Environmental Statement, as is required by the Countryside and Rights of Way (CROW) Act 2000.